greg-raven/hdc/_posts/2012-10-12-strong-turnout-for-ride-in-the-rocks.md

 A large portion of the money will go toward the annual science camp trip for local fifth-graders, according to Millie Rader of the Mitsubishi Cement Corporation Educational ?Foundation, which puts on the event.

-The 167 participants topped last year’s number by 10, making it the largest turnout in the history of the event, Rader said.
+The 167 participants topped last year's number by 10, making it the largest turnout in the history of the event, Rader said.

 Two pro riders from Big Bear competed, with Romolo Forcino of Chains Required taking first place in the 22-mile with a time of 1 hour, 33 minutes.